FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/wasm.md

 .. list-table::
    :header-rows: 1

-   * - Parameter Name
+   * - Parameter name
      - Type
-     - 描述
+     - Description
    * - keyOffset
      - i32ptr
-     - Start address of the storage location of the key in the virtual machine memory
+     - The starting address of the storage location of the key in the virtual machine memory
    * - keyLength
      - i32
      - Length of key
    * - valueOffset
      - i32ptr
-     - Virtual machine memory start address for storing values
+     - VM memory start address for holding values
 ```

 **_ Return Value _**